apache/flink/docs/dev/python/table-api-users-guide/table_environment.zh.md

 ### Dependency Management

-These APIs are used to upload the python dependencies which are necessary for running the Python UDFs remotely.
+These APIs are used to upload the Python dependencies which are necessary for running the Python UDFs remotely.
-For more details please see the [Dependency Management]({% link dev/python/table-api-users-guide/dependency_management.zh.md %}#python-dependency) document.
+For more details, please see the [Dependency Management]({% link dev/python/table-api-users-guide/dependency_management.zh.md %}#python-dependency) document.

 <table class="table table-bordered">
   <thead>